novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 It seemed they had rearranged the seats for this purpose.

-“Sorry about this.
-It looks like our bodyguards asked you to give up your good seats.”
+“I’m sorry about this.
+It looks like our security team asked you to give up your good seats.”

 “There's no such thing as good or bad seats in economy class, and you said you'd treat our employees to something big later.”

-Actually, due to the inconvenience caused, Kim Ah-young had decided to cover the breakfast costs for the 4-night, 5-day stay at the Seorabeol Hotel in Jeju Island.
+Actually, due to the inconvenience caused, Kim Ah-young had decided to cover the breakfast costs for the 5-day, 4-night stay at the Seorabeol Hotel in Jeju Island.

 It was an excessive compensation, but Lee Hyun-woo didn't stop her.